 - At this point you should have a Solicitor or Conveyancer, who will represent you legally in the whole process of buying a house in the UK.
 They will be responsible for many things – including the confirmation of the property certificate, contract verification or making Local Authority Searches.

-- After the final acceptance of the contract by the notary public and confirming the details with the credit provider, a deposit has to be paid into your notary’s account.
+- After the final acceptance of the contract by the solicitor and confirming the details with the credit provider, a deposit has to be paid into your solicitor’s account.
 Then there is the Exchange of Contracts.
 Also, the Completion date is set then – it is a date on which you will get access to your new property.
 After Exchange of Contracts, make sure that you have a home insurance.
 It is also important to insure the credit takers.
 Life insurance, critical illness cover and income protection are especially important.

 The most significant costs in the process of buying a property.